-Active Iron is a great solution for pregnant women.
+Active Iron is a great solution for Pregnant women.
 Active Iron is safe for consumption prenatally, during pregnancy, and while breastfeeding.
 Its gentle formula is kind on your stomach, delivering much-needed iron in a non-constipating formula.
 Active Iron Pregnancy and Active Iron Pregnancy Plus are both specially formulated for pregnancy, and are widely recommended by midwives and healthcare professionals.

-Eating a healthy, balanced diet is the best way to ensure you get enough iron – both heme and non-heme.
+Eating a healthy, balanced diet is the best way to ensure you get enough iron – both haem and non-haem.
 However, sometimes you might need some extra help.
 Athletes, vegetarians, and pregnant women all have an increased need for iron.

 Selecting the right iron supplement is a big decision, as we must consider factors like lifestyle, side effects, and personal iron requirements.

 Active Iron is recommended by healthcare professionals and loved by consumers.
-Its non-constipating formulation is clinically proven to provide 2X better absorption of iron,* and is 6X less likely*** to cause unwanted side effects.
+Its non-constipating formulation is clinically proven to provide a high amount of absorption of iron*, and is gentle on the stomach,*** helping to avoid unwanted side effects.
 Active Iron is safe for pregnancy and is vegetarian-friendly, and can even be taken on an empty stomach.